flow-storm/flow-storm-debugger/Readme.md

 ![demo](./docs/images/screenshot-light.png)

-There are two ways of using it for Clojure :
+There are two ways of using it :

-  - [With ClojureStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurestorm) (recommended) : Swap your dev Clojure compiler by ClojureStorm and get everything instrumented automatically
+  - [With ClojureStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_clojurestorm) (recommended) : For dev, swap your Clojure compiler by ClojureStorm and get everything instrumented automatically
   - [Vanilla FlowStorm](https://jpmonettas.github.io/flow-storm-debugger/user_guide.html#_vanilla_flowstorm) : Just add FlowStorm to your dev classpath and instrument by re-evaluating forms

 ClojureStorm is a fork of the official Clojure compiler that adds automatic instrumentation so you don't need to think about it (you can still disable it when you don't need it).

 You use it by swapping the official Clojure compiler by ClojureStorm at dev time, using dev aliases or profiles.

-If you are looking for ClojureStorm sources here they are : https://github.com/jpmonettas/clojure

 # Artifacts